 Huizenga Business Innovation Academy students must be an undergraduate business major and will pursue an exclusive minor in Venture Creation.
 Students will also pursue a Masters in Business Administration (MBA) degree.

 Students in the Huizenga Business Innovation Academy are required to have a minor in Venture Creation.
-The Venture Creation minor is a curricular and co-curricular program that is designed to provide learning experiences inside the classroom as well as outside the classroom through involvement in firsthand identifying business opportunities, gaining the necessary knowledge and skills to launch a business, starting an on-campus business with a micro-loan, and managing limited resources.
-The Venture Creation minor includes the Huizenga Business Innovation studio courses, summer immersive experiences, where students participate in during their first and second summers in the program.
-The Venture Creation minor is only available for students admitted into the Razor’s Edge Shark Cage and Huizenga Business Innovation Academy Programs.
+The Venture Creation minor is a curricular and co-curricular program that is designed to provide learning experiences inside the classroom as well as outside the classroom through involvement in firsthand identifying business opportunities and gaining the necessary knowledge and skills to launch a business.
+The Venture Creation minor includes the Huizenga Business Innovation studio courses, summer immersive experiences, students participate in during their first and second summers in the program.
+The Venture Creation minor courses are only available for students admitted into the Huizenga Business Innovation Academy Programs.

 Huizenga Business Innovation Academy Studio (HBIA studio) is an intensive residential immersion experience component of the Venture Creation minor.
 This immersion experience will provide students with hands-on training in various aspects of business and entrepreneurship.

-This course will develop the exit strategy for the on-campus business.
-Content areas for the course include: structuring deals, close down of business, taking business to the next level, generational transfers, and other issues related to leadership and business transitions.
+Develop an exit strategy for businesses and corporate projects.
+Content areas for the course include scaling and taking businesses to next level, structuring deals, close-down of business, generational transfers, IPOs, mergers, acquisition and other issues related to leadership and business transitions.